Spontaneous scalarization: Neutron star scalarization

-In this subsection we will review the equilibrium properties of \ns{s} in the \DEF theory, both in its original form and in extensions of the theory.
-The strongest constraints on the latter come from binary pulsar constraints, which we will also review in detail.
+In this section, we review the equilibrium properties of \ns{s} in the \DEF theory, both in its original form and in extensions of the theory.
+The strongest constraints on the former come from binary-pulsar constraints, which we also discuss here.